jawsthegame/lexual.com/content/blog/tech/2013-03-15_setup-pelican-blog-on-s3.rst

 Installing Pelican.
 -------------------

-I'll assume your already familiar with virtualenv_ and the excellent virtualenvwrapper_.
+I'll assume you're already familiar with virtualenv_ and the excellent virtualenvwrapper_.

 Now do a simple::